 Coincidentally, a bar in the area of La Coruña where the first store was opened had the same name and its owner therefore asked Ortega to change it.

-Ortega gradually also created the brands Zara Home, Bershka, Kiddy’s Class, Lefties, Oysho, Tempe, Pull and Bear and Uterqüe.
+Ortega gradually also created the brands Zara Home, Bershka, Kiddy’s Class, Lefties, Oysho, Tempe, Pull and Bear as well as Uterqüe.
 He bought Massimo Dutti in 1991 as well as Stradivarius in 1994.

 His first location outside of Spain was Porto in 1988.
 Meanwhile there 7,300 stores on five continents and the work force has increased to 176,000 employees.